thegetty/quire-docs/content/guide/text.md

 ---
 ```

-The page `type` must be one of eight possible values: "page", "essay", "entry", "section-head", "cover", "contents", "search", or "data".
-If left blank, or if any other value besides these eight is entered, the `type` will default to "page".
+The page `type` must be one of nine possible values: "page", "essay", "entry", "section-head", "cover", "contents", "about", "search", or "data".
+If left blank, or if any other value besides these nine is entered, the `type` will default to "page".
+Read more about the specific `type`s in the [Defining Page Types](#defining-page-types) section below.

 The page `weight` is a number and will determine the order in which the page appears in the publication.
 Sometimes it’s useful to skip numbers to leave room for adding content later.
 For example, your frontmatter might start at 0, your first section might be 100, second section 200 and so on.